 Beyond its importance as a cornerstone of Palestinian identity, embroidery has constituted forms of heritage-driven nationalism, militant resistance, nascent economic power and challenge to the infrastructural and cultural violence of the Israeli state.
 The exhibition includes a newly-commissioned video that brings into the exhibition space the voices of those women and men who continue to embroider in Palestine, Lebanon and Jordan today.

-Curated by Rachel Dedman, an independent curator and writer based in Beirut, Lebanon, the exhibition will take place in January 2018 at the Palestinian Museum.
+Curated by Rachel Dedman, an independent curator and writer based in Beirut, Lebanon.

 |Intimate Topographies: Be-longing, Nearness and Distance, October 2018